The Average Mortgage Length In The U.S.

 Shorter Mortgage Terms

 Homeowners with 15- and 20-year mortgages can expect to pay higher monthly payments than longer-term loans because they have less time to pay back the loan.
-The flip side is that they’ll likely have a lower interest rate.
-Because the years of risk are cut by 10 or 15 years, lenders charge a lower interest rate on a 15-year or 20-year mortgage.
+The flip side is that they’ll likely have a lower mortgage interest rate and will pay much less total interest over the course of the loan.

 15- And 30-Year Term Length Options Compared

-We’ve talked a lot about saving money on your monthly payments vs. saving money on your total interest.
-To get a better understanding of just how much of a difference mortgage terms can make, it may be helpful to see it in a real-life example.* For the sake of simplicity, we’ll use the same interest rate for both loans.
+We’ve talked a lot about saving money on your monthly payments versus saving money on your total interest.
+To get a better understanding of just how much the difference between 15- and 30-year mortgages can make, it may be helpful to see it in a real-life example. *For the sake of simplicity, we’ll use the same interest rate for both loans.

 15-Year Fixed for $200,000 Mortgage